zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_ULCL.md

 that the packet is indeed following the expected route.

 When we analyze the ICMP request to 1.1.1.1., we can see that the path from the gNB to the UL CL is the same.
 After that, however, the packets are routed via the A-UPF1 (`192.168.73.202`).
-Therefore, the EXT-DN-Internet is used and NAT happens at the IP address `192.168.75.160`.
+Therefore, the EXT-DN-Internet is used and NAT is done with the IP address `192.168.75.160`.

 ### Edge Only Scenario

 We open the `user_plane_edge_only.pcap` file and apply the same filter and sorting.

-We see that the ICMP traffic to 8.8.8.8 follows the edge route, as in the previous example.
+We see that the ICMP traffic to 1.1.1.2 follows the edge route, as in the previous example.
 The difference is that other ICMP traffic is routed over the edge as well.
 In fact, all traffic is routed there, as it is defined in the PCC rules.